The SATR3 live-action gaming engine has more than 350 emulations.

 Melee weapons have no muzzle flash.

-The Axe emulation actually has several variations, depending on gaming theme.
+The Axe emulation actually has several variations, depending on the gaming theme.
 These are:

 The Axe emulation has melee range, which is super close quarters.
 And deals 3 slashing damage.
 Here are the axe emulations' specifications: